David-Carrasco/Time-and-Sales_TOS/README.md

 # Time-and-Sales_TOS
-Analyzing the data of the Time&amp;Sales options
+Analyzing the data of the Time&amp;Sales options (Data extracted from thinkorswim platform)